alexromanov/alexromanov.github.io/_posts/2016-07-28-cucumber-transformer.md

 Here are the steps for implementing your custom transformer for BigDecimal value

-### 1. Create your custom trnasformer class for BidDecimal values
+### 1. Create your custom trnasformer class for BigDecimal values

 {% highlight scala %}